priyesh009/ds-projects/README.md

 In the Repo you can find some data science projects.

 ## Projects
 - Data analytics on 911 Calls data using pandas and seaborn
+- Linear Regression : Ecomm Data
+- Linear Regression : US Housing price prediction